euroblaze/simplify_sales_campaigns_v12c_1/README.md

 ## Contributors

 This module was original authored by Bojan Anchev at Simplify-ERP® in Skopje, Macedonia.
 We can be reached at odoo@simplify-erp.com with your comments and suggestions for this module!
+This module upgraded by Bojan Dimoski.
+In this upgrade there are questions and answers for particular Sale Campaign.
 **We are reaching out to more contributors who can help with..**

 - testing this module